Mary Matthews | Flutist

 - Flutist Quarterly

 Flutist Mary Matthews enjoys an active career as an international soloist, chamber musician, orchestral flutist, and pedagogue, and has performed on four continents in venues such as Carnegie Hall, Severance Hall, the Sydney Conservatorium of Music, Fundação Universidade do Sul de Santa Catarina, Festival Goethe Institut Música Nueva, and Cité Internationale des Arts.
 She has performed as a soloist and chamber musician at the Newport Music Festival and is a member of the nationally acclaimed chamber ensembles, Khemia Ensemble, Maryland Chamber Winds, and Duo Rossignol.
 Dr. Matthews is Assistant Professor of Flute at Tennessee Tech University's School of Music where she is also a member of the faculty wind quintet, the Cumberland Quintet.
-She is principal flutist of the Bryan Symphony Orchestra and performs with the Nashville Symphony, Knoxville Symphony, Chattanooga Symphony, Evansville Philharmonic Orchestra, and Symphony of the Mountains, among others in the Southeast.
+She is principal flutist of the Bryan Symphony Orchestra and performs with the Nashville Symphony, Knoxville Symphony, Chattanooga Symphony, Evansville Philharmonic Orchestra, and Symphony of the Mountains, among others.
 Additionally, she is a studio recording artist with the Nashville Scoring Orchestra, where she records soundtracks to TV shows, movies, and video games at Ocean Way and Blackbird Studios.

-Mary is the winner of numerous competitions including the American Protégé Woodwinds and Chamber Music Competitions, the South Carolina Flute Society Young Artist Competition, the Kathryn E. MacPhail Young Artist Concerto Competition, the Firelands Symphony Orchestra Young Artist Competition, and the Baldwin Wallace Concerto Competition.
+Mary is the winner of numerous competitions including the American Protégé Woodwinds and Chamber Music Competitions, the South Carolina Flute Society Young Artist Competition, the Kathryn E. MacPhail Young Artist Competition, and the Firelands Symphony Orchestra Young Artist Competition, among others.
 She received an Honorable Mention in the Mary Graham Lasley Young Artist Competition and was a finalist in the Coeur D'Alene Young Artist Competition, the William C. Byrd Young Artist Competition, and the J.C.
 Arriaga Chamber Music Competition.
 Over the course of her career, she has been selected for nine musical performance, research, and community outreach grants, including the Boedecker Path to Excellence Grant at the Dairy Arts Center in Boulder, CO.